 The variable nS is set equal to Sqrt(nW*nH).

-The variable scanIdx, indicating wich scan is used to scan the transform coefficients (zigzag, horizontal or vertical), is derived as follows.
+The variable scanIdx, indicating which scan order is used to scan the transform coefficients (zigzag, horizontal, vertical, diagonal, horizontal hybrid or vertical hybrid), is derived as follows.

 If PredMode is equal to MODE_INTRA, the following applies.